 Aluminium and steel can be recycled indefinitely without any loss in quality.
 In fact recycling aluminium saves 95% of the energy it would require to create a new can from scratch!
 Please help us recover this valuable resource and collect your aluminium and steel cans for recycling.

 Clean Green (Garden) Waste

-Clean green waste may be dropped off at the Uralla Waste Management Facility and Community Recycling Centre (see Fees and Charges for cost).
+Clean green waste may be dropped off at the Uralla Waste Management Facility and Community Recycling Centre.
 Green waste includes:

 - Grass clippings

 Using Council's green waste drop off facilities, kerbside collection service, or composting or worm farming organic materials at home has significant environmental benefits by reducing greenhouse gas emissions and leachate production from landfill.